mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 29.10.2014
+* Blocked and threaded QR decomposition
+* Introduced full QR decomposition (from economysize QR to full economysize Q and R matrices)
+* Threaded version of the full QR decomposition
+* The resulting matrices are now always in the form of the calling type
+* changed nnmf test case so no floating point exception occurs.

 Date: 16.10.2014
 New global subspace method: Non-Negative Matrix Transformation including 3 different calculations schemes: divergence update, eukledian update and alternating least squares.